krpn/prometheus-alert-webhooker/README.md

 # default if not set: 0
 pool_size: 100

-# runners count for tasks execute
+# runners count for parallel actions execute
 # default if not set: 10
 runners: 10